VP Mike Pence visits Wichita to stump for Kris Kobach

 While all of the details surrounding the vice president's visit have not been disclosed, we're learning it will be more like a fundraising event - similar to the one headlined by Donald Trump, Jr.

-President Donald Trump, Sr. held a rally in support of the Republican gubernatorial candidate in last Saturday in Topeka.
+President Donald Trump, Sr. held a rally in support of the Republican gubernatorial candidate in

 "Kobach is clearly someone that Trump and the Trump Administration would like to help," said Dr. Neal Allen with Wichita State University's Political Science department.